This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Keep pots of basil alive by planting the strongest plants into their own pots.
-Grow supermarket basil this way and you’ll have dozens of plants that will thrive all year long.
+Growing basil from the supermarket is easy and by splitting them you’ll have dozens of plants that will thrive all year long.

 I’m going to let you in on a little secret.
 The pots of herbs that you find at the supermarket are designed to die.
-It wasn’t your over or under watering that did it!
-Basil, coriander, and even the thyme aren’t meant to last more than a few weeks.
+It wasn’t over or under watering that did it!
+Basil, coriander, and even the thyme aren’t meant to last more than a couple of weeks.
 It’s because each pot is seeded with dozens of plants rather than just one.
 There’s no space in that tiny pot for dozens of plants to live so they run out of nutrients and die.
-Feeling vindicated?

 There’s also another secret that I want to share with you.
 It’s easy to beat the system and keep supermarket basil alive.
 All you need to do is separate out the strongest plants, pot them on individually, and grow them on.
 I’m going to show you how.

 Live herb plants from the supermarket start their lives in very controlled conditions.
 Everything about their early life is monitored, from humidity to temperature, moisture, and nutrients.
 It’s a commercial greenhouse method that produces lush green growth and supermarket standards but not hardiness.
 The poor little plants grow in such dense plantings that the compost can’t sustain life for long.

 It’s not too late to save your basil though.
 If you separate out the best plants and grow them on you’ll have fresh basil all throughout the growing months.
 I’ve grown my basil this way for years and even some of the saddest looking plants rebound.

 The Secret to Growing Supermarket Basil

 Use these instructions for growing basil from the supermarket for fresh basil all summer long.
 The DIY involves dividing supermarket basil into individual plants and growing them in their own pots.

 - 1 pot of basil from the supermarket

 - Small individual pots – toilet paper rolls are perfect